-So yeah, I am a chocolate-lover and this microwave mug cake is a really dangerous thing to enter my life when it did.
-Throw some ingredients you already have in your pantry into a mug, microwave for a minute on high, and there you go – cake!
+So yeah, I am a chocolate-lover and this microwave mug cake is a really dangerous thing to enter my life.
+Throw some ingredients you already have in your pantry into a mug, microwave for a minute on high, and there you go – mug cake!

-When 5-min chocolate mug cake recipes did their rounds in the Internet, I turned a blind eye and told myself it can’t actually be chocolate cake if its made in a mug after a turn in the microwave for 2 mins, now can it?
+When 5-min chocolate mug cake recipes did their rounds in the Internet, I turned a blind eye.
+I told myself it can’t actually be chocolate cake if it’s made in a mug in the microwave for 2 minutes, can it?

 Well, it is.
-I recently caved in and made the darn thing one night at 9pm when I had to have something with chocolate in it.
-It took all of 5 mins to whip one up for myself (an additional 2 mins to make the second one for TH) and it was good.
-Really good.
+I recently caved and made the darn thing one night when I had to have something with chocolate in it.
+It took all of 5 mins to whip one up for myself and it was good.
+Like, really good.

 Also check out this microwave chocolate cake ready in 7 minutes, and this chocolate chip cookie in a cup recipe.
-This pressure cooker chocolate cake is a good one to try too if you have more time in your hands.
+Want to make cake without an oven?
+Here you go – pressure cooker chocolate cake recipe that turns out perfect!Print

 - 1 egg